sea-huang/spring-data-mybatis-pagination/README.md

     <br>
 ### Set up
-- Add maven dependencies: PageHelper is not very stable. we only support 4.2.x
+- Add maven dependencies: PageHelper is not very stable. for 4.2.x

   ```xml
   <dependency>